 Many Halloween activities are on offer:

-You can watch the ever popular The Nightmare Before Christmas and meet main characters Jack and Sally afterwards.
+You can watch the ever-popular The Nightmare Before Christmas and meet the main characters, Jack and Sally, afterward.

 There's even a special costume contest just for the adults!